- 1. You must have reached preservation age.

 Note: Amount calculated on 1 July each year, unless first year of account-based pension, and then pro-rated from commencement day.
 If commencement day of the super pension is on or after 1 June of the financial year, then no minimum payment is required for that financial year.
 Minimum amount to be rounded to nearest $10.

-5. You cannot withdraw lump sums from your TRIP (except in one instance).
+5. You cannot withdraw lump sums from your TRIP (except in one instance before July 2017).

-A TRIP is like any other account-based income stream, with two major exceptions: you can only withdraw a maximum of 10% from a TRIP (refer to Fact 3), and in nearly all cases, you cannot withdraw lump sums until you retire, or until you satisfy another condition of release such as reaching the age of 65.
+Until 30 June 2017, a TRIP was like any other account-based pension (income stream), with two major exceptions: you could only withdraw a maximum of 10% from a TRIP (refer to Fact 3), and in nearly all cases, you could not withdraw lump sums until you retired, or until you satisfied another condition of release such as reaching the age of 65.
 Since 1 July 2017, a TRIP is no longer treated as a super pension (income stream) in retirement phase; rather the income stream is considered to be in accumulation phase.

 In all other cases, you may be able to commute your TRIP into a lump sum when you retire, or turn 65, or satisfy some other condition of release, depending on the type of income stream you have chosen as your TRIP.
 Alternatively, once you retire, you can continue your TRIP but as a regular account-based pension, subject to the rules of your super fund (and subject to confirmation from the government that this approach continues to be available).

 6. A popular TRIP strategy until 30 June 2017.

-A popular TRIP strategy is to salary-sacrifice up to your annual concessional contributions cap (see below for latest caps), and then receive pension income from a TRIP.
-This strategy can offer the following advantages:
+Before July 2017, a popular TRIP strategy was to salary-sacrifice up to your annual concessional contributions cap (see below for latest caps), and then receive pension income from a TRIP.
+This strategy could offer the following advantages:

 - salary sacrificing reduces a person’s taxable income while the sacrificed contributions reside in a concessionally taxed environment.